hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine.html.markdown

 ~> **NOTE:** Orchestrated Virtual Machine Scale Sets can be provisioned using [the `azurerm_orchestrated_virtual_machine_scale_set` resource](/docs/providers/azurerm/r/orchestrated_virtual_machine_scale_set.html).

+~> **NOTE:** To attach an existing VM to a Virtual Machine Scale Set, the scale set must have `single_placement_group` set to `false`, see [the documentation](https://learn.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-attach-detach-vm?tabs=portal-1%2Cportal-2%2Cportal-3#limitations-for-attaching-an-existing-vm-to-a-scale-set) for more information.

 * `vm_agent_platform_updates_enabled` - (Optional) Specifies whether VMAgent Platform Updates is enabled.
 Defaults to `false`.

 * `vtpm_enabled` - (Optional) Specifies if vTPM (virtual Trusted Platform Module) and Trusted Launch is enabled for the Virtual Machine.
 Changing this forces a new resource to be created.